 - Tea Instead of Hot Chocolate.
 Some booze-free beverages still tip the calorie scale way over.
 If you love curling up with a mug of hot chocolate topped with whipped cream or marshmallows, try warming up with a cup of tea instead.
 You can find tea in plenty of festive holiday-themed flavors, such as gingerbread and peppermint.

-Although food and drink swaps are great for times when you’re preparing a meal or deciding what to bring to a party, they won’t help you much when you’re facing a buffet table laden with calorie-rich, sweet or fatty foods.
+Although food and drink swaps are great for times when you’re preparing a meal or deciding what to bring to a party, they won’t help you much when you’re sitting at a dinner table laden with with calorie-rich, sweet or fatty foods.

-Think of the holiday buffet as a game you’re going to win.
-You won’t let it trick you into going back for seconds or overloading your plate.
+Think of a family-style holiday meal as a game you’re going to win.
+You can successfully limit the amount of food you eat by not overloading your plate.

-To keep yourself from overindulging, choose the smallest plate available.
+To keep yourself from overindulging and to control portion sizes, use a smaller plate, if possible.
 For example, go for the salad plate instead of the full-size dinner plate.

-Before you put food on your plate, do a lap around the buffet table, carefully choosing the dishes you plan to take.
-Go for the vegetables first, filling about half your plate with them.
+Before you put food on your plate, review what’s on the table and map out an eating plan.
+Start by filling about half your plate with low-calorie veggies.
 Then select some lean protein, filling up about a quarter of the plate with it.
 Finally, go wild and fill the last portion of your plate with whatever looks good.

-Buffet tables tend to have lots of options.
+There tends to be a lot of options at family-style holiday meals.
 You won’t offend anyone by not taking what they brought.
 If someone asks you if you tried their dish and you didn’t, be honest and say there wasn’t room on your plate.

 3. Eat Before Drinking Alcohol, Drink Water Before Eating

 If possible, don’t drink alcohol on an empty stomach.
-Having a meal before you drink some wine or cocktails can help slow down the rate at which your body absorbs the alcohol.
+Having a meal before you drink some wine, eggnog, or cocktails can help slow down the rate at which your body absorbs the alcohol.

 It also helps you avoid overeating.
 The U.K.’s National Health Service points out that alcohol tends to wear down your willpower.
 Before you have a cocktail, you’re less likely to want “drunk” food like a pecan-topped cheese log or other fatty, high-calorie snacks.
 But after a couple of drinks, you decide to go for it and head to the buffet for literally all you can eat.
 If you’re already full, you’re not likely to overindulge.

-On the other side of the coin, it is also a good idea to drink something nonalcoholic and noncaloric before you start eating.
+Drinking water before you eat can help you feel full and avoid empty calories.
 A 2018 study published in the journal Clinical Nutrition Research found that people who drank water before a meal ate less than people who didn’t drink anything.

 4. Don’t Feel Like You Have to Serve Everything